High-quality input data drives accuracy in renewable energy forecasting

 Weather satellites offer frequently updated, high-resolution weather data measurements.
 The most frequently used input data from satellite feeds is solar irradiation.
 As these weather satellites cover large regions, providing a source of site-specific live data in addition or as an alternative to live meter data.

-Area you interested how best practices help compute the optimal forecast out of this input data?
-Join our webinar on April 30th, 2020 to learn from Emre Uraz, expert in renewables forecasting, how forecast accuracy can be increased and balancing costs minimized.
+Are you interested how best practices help compute the optimal forecast out of this input data?
+Read our White Paper: Accurate Power Forecasts for Variable Renewable Energy Using enercast e³ Technology to learn how forecast accuracy can be increased and balancing costs minimized.